outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - where certainty is not allowed by the system
         - system has distributed randomness injection points, or structures of certainty like interaction levels are prevented from developing

+  - add to error structures

+    - when applying reductive insight paths to reduce solution space, identifying the set of unique isolatable component types (success, neutral, error, metric, function) on an interaction level is necessary to isolate subsets

     - applying causal interface to problems (like 'find a prediction function') is required for some intents (like 'reduce error' or 'handle change')

-    - structures of success causes (reasons or why):
+      - success cause structures (reasons, or why)
-      - finding the structure of similarity that explains 'why' an algorithm worked, such as a similarity in the form of an alignment in number of updates & degree of distortion from a base function
+        - finding the structure of similarity that explains 'why' an algorithm worked, such as a similarity in the form of an alignment in number of updates & degree of distortion allowed from a base function

-    - structures of error causes
+      - error cause structures

-      - structures of error causes (such as structures of difference like difference between core functions and required functions) can be used to predict errors & used as filters to produce similarity structures
+        - error cause structures can be used to predict errors & used as filters to reduce solution space to similarity structures

-  - add to error type structures
+          - example: structures of difference like difference between core/required functions

         - error type causes
           - other error types (lack of rule enforcement)
           - variable structures (irrelevantly similar variable structures, missing variables, variables that are constant, variable allocation/interaction)
           - bias error type structures:
             - variable combinations/connections that should be disassociated

   - organize list of solution automation workflows
     - break problem into sub-problems, solve in isolation & merge into solution